 Current estimates of the incubation period of COVID range from 2-14 days, and these estimates will be refined as more data become available.
 Most common symptoms include fever, fatigue, dry cough and breathing difficulty.
-Upper respiratory tract symptoms like sore throat, rhinorrhoea, and gastrointestinal symptoms like diarrhoea and nausea/vomiting are seen in about 20% of cases.

 Due to paucity of scientific literature based on community based studies, the available data on host factors is skewed towards cases requiring hospitalization.
 As per analysis of the biggest cohort reported by Chinese CDC, about 81% of the cases are mild, 14% require hospitalization and 5% require ventilator and critical care management.
 The deaths reported are mainly among elderly population particularly those with co-morbidities.